mosaicml/composer/docs/source/index.rst

 * Implementation of 20+ efficiency methods curated from the research community
 * Standardized approach to implement and compose efficiency methods, extended from two-way callbacks (`Howard et al, 2020 <https://arxiv.org/abs/2002.04688>`_)
-* Easy way to access our methods either directly for your trainer loops, or through the MosaicML trainer
+* Easy way to access our methods either directly for your trainer loops, or through the Composer trainer

 .. note::
     MosaicML Composer is currently in **beta**, so the API is subject to change.